 Alternatively written as Control+P, ^p, and C-p, Ctrl+P is a keyboard shortcut most commonly used to print a document or page.
 Below are other programs that use this keyboard shortcut and related information.

 Ctrl+P in an Internet browser

 In all major Internet browsers (e.g., Chrome, Edge, Firefox, and Opera), pressing Ctrl+P opens a window that lets you print the current page.

 Most browsers now also give you the option to save the print preview as a PDF (Portable Document Format) too.

 Ctrl+P in Microsoft PowerPoint

-In Microsoft PowerPoint, the Ctrl+P shortcut key has the following functions, depending on the view.
+In Microsoft PowerPoint, Ctrl+P has the following functions, depending on the view.

-- In the Normal view, open the Print page to view the print preview and print the slide deck.
-Like Ctrl+Shift+F12.
+- In the Normal view, it opens the Print page to view the print preview and print the slide deck.

-- In the Slide Show view, change the normal cursor to the pen tool.
-Click and hold the mouse button to use the pen tool and draw on the screen.
+- In the Slide Show view, it changes the normal cursor to the pen tool.